cwi-swat/testing-dsls-with-dsls/README.md

 TestQL is DSL for testing QL.
 In fact, it's an extension of the QL language using Rascal's support for extensible syntax definition.
 Using TestQL, tests can be expressed in a human readable, declarative format.

-TestQL files end with the extension `testql`, and have IDE support enabled, just like the QL programs written in files with the `myql`extension.
-For the test files the IDE support is:
+TestQL files end with the extension `testql`, and have IDE support enabled, just like the QL programs written in files with the `myql` extension.
+For the test files the IDE support includes clicable links:

-- at the top, to execute the whole test suite of show the coverage (i-e- how much of the syntax of the DSL has been covered by tests. )
+- to execute the whole test suite

+- to show test coverage of the test suite (i.e. how much of the syntax of the DSL has been covered by tests.)

-- at each test case, to run an individual test.
+- to run an individual test.

 You can find different types of tests in the file that are divided into different sections.
 Below we detail three kinds of tests: static checking, dynamics semantics and syntax, and rendering.
 The syntax of each kind of test is explained using some examples (try them out by copy-pasting!).
 A number of concrete assignments is presented for you to enter in `yourtests.testql`.
 Feel free to come up with your own tests.